djalbat/the-occam-user-manual/understanding-grammars.md

                 "x"[name] [0]                                                                                   "ℕ"[type] [0]
 ```

-Note that exactly the same information can be extracted from this parse tree as the previous one, even though the language is completely different.
+Note that exactly the same information can be extracted from this parse tree as from the previous one, even though the language is completely different.
 The verifier would be able to ascertain that this is indeed a variable declaration from the topmost `variableDeclaration` node, for example.
 Similarly it could also ascertain that the variable is called `n` and that its type is `ℕ`.

-In fact, the parse trees would appear to be the same to the verifier, with the latter simply ignoring elements that were not pertinent.
+In fact, the parse trees would appear to be identical to the verifier, since it simply ignores elements that were not pertinent.
 The `Variable` keyword in the Florence parse tree, for example, or the `Let`, `be` and `a` keywordds in the CNL parse tree.

-In summary, for all intents and purposes the Flroence and CNL languages are the same to the verifier and not just for varaible declarations but for all elements of the languages.
+In summary, for all intents and purposes the Flroence and CNL languages appear to be identical to the verifier and not just for varaible declarations but for all elements of the languages.
-Furthermore, it should be clear that the CNL language could have been written in French, or Chinese.
+Furthermore, it should be clear that the natural language parts of CNL can be akin to any natural language, it does not have to be English.
-This flexibility with language is one of the things that sets Occam apart.
+This flexibility with languages is one of the things that sets Occam apart.

 Occam also allows languages to be extended.
 Consider the following inference rule.